 In those final moments, Arm realizes he has been running away for too long and his actions will complicate things further for his son and Ursula.
 He tells Marie, “nothing can be turned back” and asks her to leave as Paudi and Dymphna would be coming there soon.
 Arm falls on a sofa and makes a final call to Ursula who tells him that she has got the job and money has been arranged for their child.
 Arm drops a tear for the first time and rests in peace, promising Ursula to talk the next day.
 When Paudi reaches there, he finds Arm dead.

 Calm with Horses is a beautifully written film, shot stunningly by Piers McGrail and music-filled by Benjamin John Power, heightens each emotion.
 It is a narrative that tracks the redemption of a violent man and allows him to achieve peace which he had been hunting since a teenager when he first killed a person in the ring.
 The trauma had been lying deep under that hard-hulk skin for too long and Arm needed a way out.
-The reference of the title, calm with horses symbolizes the same thing, I guess, a horse trying to calm himself.

 If you are inclined towards slow, visually stunning, and melodiously soothing Cinema, then do watch this Irish Crime Drama film directed by the debutant director, Nick Rowland.
 Nick has made the film with all his heart, art, and soul and each bit of the film lauds his efforts.
 The car and action sequences he shot, are something even established directors fail to shoot with such visual effectiveness.
 It is not just VFx, it’s his vision.
 Made with love, I hope, Calm with Horses will work for everyone.